-The map may be updated administratively when an ESA field assessment is conducted for a property and approved by the Director of Development Services.
-Revisions and amendments to FEMA 100-year floodplain maps shall cause the boundaries of Floodplain ESAs to be readjusted accordingly.
+- 1. The map may be updated administratively when an ESA field assessment is conducted for a property and approved by the Director of Development Services. - 2.
+Revisions and amendments to FEMA 100-year floodplain maps shall cause the boundaries of Floodplain ESAs to be readjusted accordingly. - 3.
 Substantial amendments of the map shall follow the Zoning Amendment Procedure detailed in Subchapter 3.
+Substantial amendment is defined as changes impacting the whole city, excepting changes caused by amendments to FEMA 100-year floodplain maps.